anshulsinghh/fuelefficient/README.md

 ## How It Works
 FuelEfficient is built on a MySQL, Express, React, and NodeJS stack.
 A Python script is used to populate and update the DB using the EPA Fuel Economy Dataset.

 ### DB
 The DB Updater Python script (found in `./DB Updater`) takes the following steps to populate the MySQL database with vehicles from the Fuel Economy dataset:
 1. Create a connection to the MySQL DB
-2. Create a cursor for MySQL DB uploads
+2. Create a cursor for MySQL DB insertions
 3. Download and parse appropriate fields in the Fuel Economy dataset using Pandas (without writing to disk)
 4. Parse Pandas dataframe and upload each row to the DB, updating any rows if they already exist in the DB
 5. Close up connection to DB

 ### Backend
+REST API routes were created using Express (code in `./Server`).
+The server works with the MySQL DB to serve appropriate responses to each request (given the appropriate parameters).
+The route table is shown below:

 | Route | Params | Type | Description |
 | --- | --- | -- | -- |
 | `/api/v1.0/years` | none | `GET` | Retrieve all unique car years in the DB |